toddledev/documentation/docs/07-styling/04-conditional-styles/index.md

 ## Class-based styles

-You can classes to elements using the attributes tab, and then create conditional styles for those classes.
+You can add classes to elements using the attributes tab, and then create conditional styles for those classes.

 @@@ example
 componentUrl: https://docs_examples.toddle.site/.toddle/custom-element/example-class-based-style.js